Disability / Discrimination / Protest

 There are other specific things police should be doing if they kettle protestors.

-• Essential utilities: If it is feasible, the police must also make essential utilities available to people who are being kettled.
-This includes things like toilet facilities and drinking water.
+- Essential utilities: the police must also make essential utilities available to people who are being kettled, including toilet facilities and water.

 Can the police limit my right to protest?